How to scale company culture for distributed teams

-During your next 1-on-1, prepare an example of something your employee recently did well.
+During your next one on one meeting, prepare an example of something your employee recently did well.
 Explain its impact.

 At Officevibe, we programmed a Kudos “formula” through Slack to ensure that every moment of recognition is thought out and thinks beyond reaching goals to demonstrating company values.